NEW: The gunman had a confrontation with one victim the day he was fired, documents say

 Franklin County Sheriff Bill Overton said authorities weren’t sure about the gunman’s motive, but are looking at his past employment at WDBJ as well other evidence, including the fax he allegedly sent to ABC News in New York.

 “Many of you have gotten a lot of the correspondence, emails that had been sent out.
 It’s obvious that … this gentleman was disturbed in some way of the way things had transpired,” and that “at some point in his life, things spiraled out of control,” Overton said.

-, a 23-page fax to the network arrived almost two hours after the shooting.
-It came from someone who identified himself as Bryce Williams, the on-air name gunman Vester L. Flanagan II used when he worked as a reporter
+According to ABC, a 23-page fax to the network arrived almost two hours after the shooting.
+It came from someone who identified himself as Bryce Williams, the on-air name gunman Vester L. Flanagan II used when he worked as a reporter.

 In the message, according to ABC, the gunman said the Charleston, South Carolina, church shooting in June is what put him over the edge, but he wrote that his “anger has been building steadily” because of racial discrimination and sexual harassment he claims to have endured.

 The writer expressed admiration for the shooters who massacred students at Columbine High School and Virginia Tech.
 And he said he put a deposit down for a gun two days after the Charleston shooting.

 “As for Dylann Roof?
 You (deleted)!
 You want a race war (deleted)?
 BRING IT THEN YOU WHITE (deleted)!!!” the document reportedly said.

 During a live broadcast from near Moneta, at about 6:45 a.m., TV viewers saw the camera fall to the ground and caught the briefest glimpse of a man who appeared to point a gun toward the downed cameraman.

 The station cut away to a shocked anchor back in the studio.